Louis Cane

+Louis Cane (13 December 1943 – 3 November 2024) was a French painter, sculptor, and furniture designer.
+He was a member of the Supports/Surfaces movement in France, which lasted from 1969 to 1972.
+Much of his work focused on the concept of deconstruction of the canvas.

 Biography

-Born in 1943 in Beaulieu sur Mer, France.
-He is a painter, sculptor and furniture designer..

-Louis Cane attended the National School of Decorative Arts in Nice then the Superior School of Decorative arts in Paris in 1961.
+Cane was born on 13 December 1943 in Beaulieu sur Mer, France.
+He attended the National School of Decorative Arts in Nice then the Superior School of Decorative Arts in Paris in 1961, obtaining a diploma in Interior Architecture.

-He then studied at the Superior School of Decorative Arts in Paris and got his diploma in Interior Architecture.

-Cane was apart of the Supports/Surfaces Movement in France that lasted from 1969 to 1972 and co-founded and edited the Peinture, Cahiers Theoriques.
+Cane was a part of the Supports/Surfaces movement in France, which lasted from 1969 to 1972, and co-founded and edited the Peinture, Cahiers Theoriques.

-In 1978, began sculpting again.
-They consisted of female figures in a traditional style.
+Cane died in Paris on 3 November 2024, aged 80.

 Work

 Cane focused on the concept of deconstruction of the canvas.
-His series, Louis Cane artiste peintre français, he continuously stamped his name on a sheet, exploring the idea of personal branding.
+For his series, Louis Cane artiste peintre français, he continuously stamped his name on a sheet, exploring the idea of personal branding.